 Partly the problem is what passes for a newspaper in OK.
 It's stated goal was to convert the state into a bastion of republicanism, and they did it.
 The oil and gas economy is boom-bust and those with the means leave the state during down-turns - a recurring brain-drain.
 And, no joke, the average IQ in OK is five points below the national average, per Pew Research.
 Go figure.

 And the climate has become extreme.
 I was lucky to find an awning under which to park during a four-hour hailstorm.
 Later, I got caught on the road in a hailstorm.
 Totaled my vehicle.
-I used to enjoy the lively weather, but the tornadoes are enormous and horrifying, now, like atom-bomb blasts.
+I used to enjoy the lively weather, but the tornadoes are enormous and horrifying, now, like roving atom-bomb blasts.
 And it's intensely hotter than when I was a kid.
 Native vegetation is dying.
 And, with climate change burning the place up, there's a witch hunt on to get rid of the native red cedars, which are a colonizing tree that is tough enough to withstand the extreme weather.
 There's a myth there that they contribute to fire, but I spoke to the head of their state forestry service who told me they'd actually documented that red cedar protected other trees in forest fires.
 That information will never fly in OK.

 And, yes, they trash their state and deny climate change.
 More than one fundamentalist helped me understand why: They expect the Second Coming of Christ at any time.
 Only the bad people will be left here - and I guess the innocent animals and plants.
 The bad people deserve the hell that they'll get, and since the good people will be leaving, why worry about wrecking the planet?
-Ah, it all make sense, now.
+Ah, it all makes sense, now.
 Needless to say, recycling isn't exactly trendy.